Scifabric/pybossa/doc/overview.rst

 can communicate with the PyBossa server via its API.

-However, Task Presenters that wish to run as part of a PyBossa instance must be written in HTML and javascript.
+However, Task Presenters that wish to run as part of a PyBossa instance must be written in HTML and JavaScript.
 In addition, Task Presenters running on as part of a PyBossa instance will have available some additional information such as the id of the current logged in user performing the task.

 BOSSA Original Architecture
 ===========================